rollbar/docs/guides/person-tracking.md

 [Rollbar initWithAccessToken:@"POST_CLIENT_ITEM_ACCESS_TOKEN" configuration:config];

-// If you've already initialized the notifier, you can update the person later by
+// If you've already initialized the gem, you can update the person later by
 // getting the `config` object and calling `setPersonId` on it:

 [config setPersonId:@"42", username:"dadams", email:"dadams@example.com"];